dbukowski/Disintegrate/README.md

 ```ruby
 github "dbukowski/Disintegrate" ~> 0.1.0
 ```
-Run carthage update to build the framework and drag the built DBDebugToolkit.framework into your Xcode project.
+Run carthage update to build the framework and drag the built Disintegrate.framework into your Xcode project.

 ### Manually